Olivia Walker

 What we have developed

-Evidenced based, trauma informed, strength based, and culturally safe resources are accessible via training.
-The Winangay training reflect the strengths of the Winangay tools and approaches, the training is evidenced based, strength based, trauma informed and culturally safe and is designed to enable workers to work in stronger safer ways with Aboriginal Kids, Families and Communities.
+Evidenced based, trauma informed, strength based, and culturally responsive resources are accessible via training.
+The Winangay training reflect the strengths of the Winangay tools and approaches, the training is evidenced based, strength based, trauma informed and culturally responsive and is designed to enable workers to work in stronger safer ways with Aboriginal Kids, Families and Communities.

 Awards